Emily Oster, PhD

 Can You Immunize Yourself Against Poison Ivy?

-Hi Emily, I loved the podcast interview with Gideon Lack.
+I loved your interview with Gideon Lack.
 I told my dad about the novel theories of allergies, and it jogged his memory from when someone told him (he thinks while on the Appalachian Trail) that the best way to immunize yourself from poison ivy is to eat it.
 Is there any evidence for this, and should I be feeding my child poison ivy?
-Thanks in advance for considering my crazy question!

 —KT

 Thanks for listening!
-For anyone who missed it, that episode of the podcast is here (and you can subscribe so you don’t miss other ones here).
 As you note, the ideas we talk about there do seem related to your dad’s crazy idea.

 Is it true?